GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

     mvn package exec:exec -DCsvImport -Dbigtable.projectID=YOUR_PROJECT_ID -Dbigtable.instanceID=YOUR_INSTANCE_ID \
     -DinputFile="gs://YOUR_BUCKET/sample.csv" -Dbigtable.table="my-table" -Dheaders="rowkey,a,b"

-The first column will always be used as the row key.
+The first column is always used as the row key.

-If you see an error saying "Unable to get application default credentials.", this means that you likely need to set up application credentials as outlined [here](https://cloud.google.com/docs/authentication/production).
+If you see an error saying `"Unable to get application default credentials."`, this means that you likely need to set up application credentials as outlined [here](https://cloud.google.com/docs/authentication/production).
 If you are setting up a custom service account, be sure to assign the necessary roles for this job.
 For testing purposes, you can use Bigtable Administrator, Dataflow Admin, and Storage Admin.